What Can Western Balkans Offer in Software Development?

 The current minimum wage is around $185 per month.
 Luckily, due to the pretty low cost of living in the country, professionals can make a good living.
 It’s also important to note that many people work online and do not have office expenses.

 In terms of legal frameworks, Ukraine has set many different labor laws and regulations to safeguard the rights of employees.
 And, these regulations cover aspects such as working hours, minimum wages and workplace safety.
 However, enforcement has been uneven in some cases, and there have been reports of inadequate implementation of labor laws, especially in the informal sector!

 In the middle of these challenges, the Ukrainian government has shown commitment to creating a more conducive environment for businesses and workers.
 Efforts to improve the business climate, attract foreign investment, and streamline regulatory procedures have been made.
 There has also been a focus on greatly enhancing transparency and reducing bureaucratic issues.
 Moreover, initiatives to upskill the workforce and promote vocational training programs have aimed to address the skills gap.

 Mobilunity as Your Reliable IT Outsourcing Provider

-For businesses in need of dedicated development teams, it can be beneficial to opt for software development solutions in Ukraine.
 We at Mobilunity follow the best industry practices and our time-proven methods for selecting and managing dedicated IT resources.
 You can check some of our case studies below: